 As you can see on the photos, the camouflage-styled guilloche patterns on the dials are not the only elements of decor here.
 Each watch is further decorated with a medallion that features a face of its respective totem: a killer cat or a bird of prey.

-As previous versions, the Terrascope SIAR is animated by JeanRichard’s own* Caliber JR60 automatic movement that features a standard power reserve of 38 hours and is quite accurate for a modern mechanical movement.
+Like previous versions, the Terrascope SIAR is animated by JeanRichard’s own* Caliber JR60 automatic movement that features a standard power reserve of 38 hours and is accurate for a modern mechanical movement.

 *Update and Amendment: I am sorry about misleading you, but the JR60 is actually not an in-house movement.
 The mechanism is in fact based on a Sellita blank movement and refinished to JeanRichard’s standards.
 While some of you may think that this fact makes the watch inferior to competitors, it, in my opinion, is not.
 While the use of a run off the mill movement certainly detracts from the timekeeper’s collectability, it is, on the other hand, a pretty good thing if you plan to buy the watch to actually wear it on a regular basis.